BDC Hamburger Icon

 Open row

 Without good old-fashioned teamwork, most of today’s top-selling businesses wouldn’t be here to ride the waves of success.
-Many studies show the power of collaboration and how it can produce a healthy work environment, happy workers, and positive results for businesses.
+Many studies show the power of collaboration and how it can produce a healthy work environment, happy workers and positive results for businesses.
+And while the fundamentals of teamwork are universal, what it takes to foster effective teamwork may look slightly different for each person and company.
+Learn about the benefits of teamwork and how you can encourage it within your organization.

 What are the benefits of teamwork?

-An environment with clear and open communication can rapidly produce successful results, no matter the industry.
-Teamwork involves the active sharing and discussion of information and ideas, and includes many points of view.
-Team members will all learn from each other and discover new ways of thinking through projects.
+Teamwork involves the active sharing and discussion of information and ideas and includes many points of view.
+Team members all learn from each other and discover new ways of thinking through projects.
+An environment with clear and open communication can quickly lead to successful results, no matter the industry.

 • Make sure what you say and what you do have the same message.
 In other words, keep your verbal and nonverbal language on the same page.
 This limits confusion.